ClinVar Miner

 Quest Diagnostics Nichols Institute San Juan Capistrano RCV000758724 SCV000887512 uncertain significance not provided 2018-05-25 criteria provided, single submitter clinical testing

-Ambry Genetics RCV001016870 SCV001177871 uncertain significance Hereditary cancer-predisposing syndrome 2022-07-15 criteria provided, single submitter clinical testing The p.S959F variant (also known as c.2876C>T), located in coding exon 15 of the APC gene, results from a C to T substitution at nucleotide position 2876.
+Ambry Genetics RCV001016870 SCV001177871 uncertain significance Hereditary cancer-predisposing syndrome 2024-08-06 criteria provided, single submitter clinical testing The p.S959F variant (also known as c.2876C>T), located in coding exon 15 of the APC gene, results from a C to T substitution at nucleotide position 2876.
 The serine at codon 959 is replaced by phenylalanine, an amino acid with highly dissimilar properties.
 This variant, designated as c.C2876T, was reported in one individual from a cohort of 45 Lebanese breast cancer patients with personal and family histories of breast and/or ovarian cancer.
 Of note, it co-occured with a BRCA1 mutation ("c.G131T, p.C44F") in this individual (Jalkh N et al. BMC Med Genomics 2017 02;10:8).
 This amino acid position is well conserved in available vertebrate species.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+In addition, in silico predictors for this gene do not accurately predict pathogenicity.
+Missense alterations in APC are not a common cause of disease (Spier I et al. Genet Med.
+2024 Feb;26(2):100992).
+Based on the available evidence, the clinical significance of this variant remains unclear.

-GeneDx RCV000758724 SCV001788586 uncertain significance not provided 2020-12-07 criteria provided, single submitter clinical testing Not observed in large population cohorts (Lek 2016); In silico analysis supports that this missense variant does not alter protein structure/function; This variant is associated with the following publications: (PMID: 28202063)
+GeneDx RCV000758724 SCV001788586 uncertain significance not provided 2024-12-06 criteria provided, single submitter clinical testing Not observed at significant frequency in large population cohorts (gnomAD); In silico analysis indicates that this missense variant does not alter protein structure/function; This variant is associated with the following publications: (PMID: 28202063)

-Color Diagnostics, LLC DBA Color Health RCV001016870 SCV002052736 uncertain significance Hereditary cancer-predisposing syndrome 2023-01-18 criteria provided, single submitter clinical testing This missense variant replaces serine with phenylalanine at codon 959 of the APC protein.
-Computational prediction is inconclusive regarding the impact of this variant on protein structure and function (internally defined REVEL score threshold 0.5 < inconclusive < 0.7, PMID: 27666373).
+Color Diagnostics, LLC DBA Color Health RCV001016870 SCV002052736 uncertain significance Hereditary cancer-predisposing syndrome 2025-03-17 criteria provided, single submitter clinical testing This missense variant replaces serine with phenylalanine at codon 959 of the APC protein.
+Computational prediction suggests that this variant may not impact protein structure and function.
 To our knowledge, functional studies have not been reported for this variant.
-This variant has been reported to co-occur with BRCA1 p.Cys44Phe in an individual with a personal and family history of breast cancer (PMID: 28202063).
+This variant has not been reported in individuals affected with APC-related disorders in the literature.
 This variant has not been identified in the general population by the Genome Aggregation Database (gnomAD).
 The available evidence is insufficient to determine the role of this variant in disease conclusively.
 Therefore, this variant is classified as a Variant of Uncertain Significance.

 Sema4, Sema4 RCV001016870 SCV002530569 uncertain significance Hereditary cancer-predisposing syndrome 2022-03-12 criteria provided, single submitter curation